 group - The group comprises Sappi Limited, its subsidiaries and its interest in joint ventures and associates.

-headline earnings - As defined in Circular 1/2019, issued by the South African Institute of Chartered Accountants in December 2019, which separates from earnings all separately identifiable remeasurements.
+headline earnings - As defined in Circular 1/2019, issued by the South African Institute of Chartered Accountants in March 2021, which separates from earnings all separately identifiable remeasurements.
 It is not necessarily a measure of sustainable earnings.
-It is a Listings Requirement of the JSE Limited to disclose headline earnings per share.
+It is a Listings Requirement of JSE Limited to disclose headline earnings per share.

 hemicellulose sugars - The biorefinery process for second-generation hemicellulose sugars involves recovering them from the prehydolysate liquor, and then separating them mostly from lignin.